 While a weekend goûter might not feature wine, feel free to bring out the cider, porto, the chips, and anything else you feel like putting on the table.

-iv) Events in France that are only celebrated during Gôuter
+iv) Events that are only celebrated during Gôuter

 There are a couple of occasions on the French calendar that exist purely for the sake of an afternoon snack (or so you might think).
 Every year, 3 Kings day is celebrated with a galette de roi and cider in offices and schools all over France, usually at the hour of goûter.
 Schools don’t serve cider of course, that would be illegal.